sook-tusk/SRMS-Workshop/RStudio-Github-Remote-Connection/SettingUp_Github_RStudio.md

 May 2024

-# Setup github and RStudio to deposit your code
+# Connect github and RStudio to publish your project

 # Steps